BernardoPe/AED/README.md

-Series of practical assignments implemented in the context of the DSA class @ISEL
+Series of practical assignments implemented in the context of the 2nd Semester DSA class @ISEL